pmndrs/zustand/readme.md

 ```

 devtools takes the store function as its first argument, optionally you can name the store with a second argument: `devtools(store, "MyStore")`, which will be prefixed to your actions.
+devtools will only log actions from each separated store unlike in a typical *combined reducers* redux store.
+See an approach to combining stores https://github.com/pmndrs/zustand/issues/163

 ## TypeScript